goodvibessf/odin-recipes/README.md

-# odin-recipes
+# WoW Cooking Book
 TOP - Foundations - Project: Recipes

-First time trying on a project
+Try to build a WoW Cooking Book
-Will end up by finishing the first project without any issues!
+Will work without any issues!